UX/UI Motion Vibes About Visitors

 06 · The Learner Redesign

-Five flows that carry a learner from adding a course to earning an EPA 608 certification.
+Carry a learner from adding a course to earning an EPA 608 certification.

 Enrolling is easy.
-The hard part is carrying someone from picking a course, through lessons and hands-on tasks, into a proctored final exam, and out the other side holding a real EPA 608 certification — without losing them at any step.
+The hard part is carrying someone from picking a course, through lessons and hands-on tasks, into a proctored final exam, and out the other side holding a real EPA 608 certification, without losing them at any step.

 07 · The Admin Dashboard